 poor at best

 "We stayed at this hotel for several nights first impressions the outside looked poor.
 There wass rubbish everywhere and a building site next to it.once inside the lobby area was quite nice due to the marble.
 In the bedrooms the bathroom door didnt shut and had big holes in the frame the decor was dirty and tired.
 The patio door didnt shut properly, the curtin was hanging off and the telephone was filthy i didnt want to touch it.
 The smoke alarm had been blocked off with material when we asked the staff why this was he denied it was a smoke alarm and just shugged his shoulders.
 At night there was hammering/drilling outside and because we were near to the lift one of which was only working made it very difficult to sleep.
 There was ony hot water two of the nights we were there also.
 Breakfast wasnt brilliant and we asked for bottled water and were given tap water and had to send it back.
 I wouldnt reconmend this hotel to anyone"

-- Travel date: Tue 28th of December 2010
+- Travel date: 28th December 2010

 Stay away from this hotel